balvig/bricks/README.md

 ### Next
 - [ ] Bricks basic kit
   - [ ] Solder button
-  - [ ] Wrap up LED-RGB brick
-    - LEDs light up randomly when sleeping?
-    - Rewrite animation to be more flexible/non-blocking
 - [ ] Need an ACK/retry system? (delivery not guaranteed)
-  - In particular ESP8266s sometimes bad at receiving messages (in particular pings to MAC_ALL?)
+  - In particular ESP8266s sometimes bad at receiving messages (mainly pings to MAC_ALL?)
   - Testing out _basic_ ACK in [led-matrix](examples/led-matrix)
 - [ ] Battery [read strategies](https://github.com/balvig/bricks/compare/battery)
+- [ ] "Pack" of built in actions for all bricks?
 - [ ] Refine pairing process
   - Need paired/unpaired status?
   - Instead of ping-pong flow, bricks can scan for gateway? (if not configured)